Tel Yarmuth: Early Bronze II-III

 The EB II and III monumental construction includes the large "White Building", a plastered masonry broad-room temple with a side altar.
+In this period two large palaces were built with one, Palace B1, measuring 1750 square meters and the other, Palace B2, measuring 6000 square meters.
 At its peak the city had massive sophisticated fortifications and a large main city gate (Area E).
 The first city wall (Wall A) was made of stone, was 6 meters deep and is preserved to 4 meters in height.
 A larger wall (Wall B) was later added outside of that built of cyclopean construction.
 The fortifications were subsequently improved even further.
 A number of EB III flint Canaanite blades, believed to be used as sickle inserts or in threshing, were found.

 Middle Bronze

-The acropolis was lightly re-occupied, based on pottery shard finds, in the Middle Bronze IIA.
+The acropolis was lightly re-occupied, based on potsherd finds, in the Middle Bronze IIA.

 Late Bronze

+Egyptian period

+In the LBA, the Southern Levant became part of the Egyptian New Kingdom empire, with local vassal rulers in regional centers.

 The site saw some occupation in the Late Bronze II.
-It included 13th century BC Mycenaean and Cypriot shards.
+It included 13th century BC Mycenaean and Cypriot sherds.
 The only other epigraphic find was a hoe with a partial hieroglyphic inscription in a hoard of bronze objects, mostly fragmentary.
 They were dated to the time of the 19th Dynasty (12th century BC) and may not be in their original context.